<img height="1" width="1" style="display:none" src="https://q.quora.com/_/ad/5f52dae5afd14531b4d79b0d6abd6a9a/pixel?tag=ViewContent&amp;noscript=1">

 9 New Employee Onboarding Best Practices You Can't Ignore

-1. Have A Plan
+1. Have An Onboarding Plan

 2. Give Insight Into Your Company Culture

-Effective onboarding process also means giving new employees a crystal clear insight into your company culture.
+An effective onboarding process also means giving new employees a crystal clear insight into your company culture.
 This means helping them understand its goals, objectives, and mission statements – which developed over time as the company grew.
 New hire orientation should cover everything from payroll forms to how the business aims to provide the best for its customers and how it wants to be seen worldwide.

 But why?